 - Ideas for trials

 We will try to accommodate all submitted proposals.
-Notification of timing and format of presentation will be advised by 10 March 2018.
+Notification of timing and format of presentation will be advised early April.

 Please be advised that applications received after this date may not be able to be accommodated in the timetable.
 All proposals are considered confidential.